 Flight Logging

-Log flights with tach or Hobbs times, airports, landings, and currency events.
+Log flights with tach, Hobbs, or Airswitch times, airports, landings, flight data prefill, and currency events.

 Overview

 The Flights screen is where you record every flight.
-Each entry captures tach or Hobbs times, airports, landings, route, squawks, and currency events — everything needed to keep accurate records and track pilot currency automatically.
+Each entry captures engine times (tach, Hobbs, or Airswitch depending on your group’s configuration), airports, landings, route, squawks, and currency events — everything needed to keep accurate records and track pilot currency automatically.

 Tap any flight to expand and see the full details, or to edit or delete it.